 QDN would like to see longitudinal outcome data collected on people with disabilities’ whole-of-life aspirations, employment, community inclusion, self-determination, choice and decision-making, satisfaction with services and supports, and measures against inclusive and accessible communities, rights protections, economic security, personal and community support, learning and skills, and health and wellbeing which are in line with the principles and obligations of the CRPD.

-Important consideration needs to be given to the architecture of collecting and reporting on the data, but key to driving change will be regular, public, accessible and transparent reporting of outcomes and QDN members recommend that this reporting is done annually.
-QDN recommends that there are requirements for Local, State/Territory and Commonwealth Governments to inform and input into the report.
-It is also vital that people with disability have the opportunity to contribute their experiences so there is evidence of what is occurring in people’s lives and measure the outcomes in a real sense.
+Important consideration needs to be given to the mechanisms for collecting and reporting on the data, but key to driving change will be regular, public, accessible and transparent reporting of outcomes and QDN members recommend that this reporting is done annually.
+QDN recommends that there are requirements for Local, State/Territory and Commonwealth Governments to inform and input into reporting.
+It is also vital that people with disability can contribute their experiences so there is evidence of what is occurring in people’s lives and measure the outcomes in a real sense.

 “Statistics and reporting are great but if nothing is done, if targets aren’t met or the reporting is so infrequent it is irrelevant and then it is pointless.”
 (QDN member survey October 2020)